 Sole Therapy – Electrolyte Balance

 A great way to get the benefits of Himalayan salt is with Sole Therapy.
-This is done by using salt crystals or course pink salt, adding it to purified water and letting it sit for at least 12-24 hours before use.
+This is done by using salt crystals or coarse pink salt, adding it to purified water and letting it sit for at least 12-24 hours before use.
 With time the water will turn into a saturated mineral solution that is wonderfully bioavailable.

 Soothing Muscle Cramps

-Often times we experience muscle cramps/spasms as a result of a lack of magnesium and potassium, or cells do not have the nutrients they need to function properly and they let us know though muscular spasms.
+Often we experience muscle cramps/spasms as a result of a lack of magnesium and potassium, or cells do not have the nutrients they need to function properly and they let us know through muscular spasms.
 Himalayan Rock Salt will not only provide the body with Magnesium and Potassium, but the addition of sodium will aid in transporting those minerals into the body.

 Himalayan salt is beneficial for individuals with diarrhea, as there is a lot of water and electrolyte loss during acute and chronic diarrhea.
-Pik salt aids in replenishing electrolyte stores in the body, balancing the bodies pH levels.
+Pik salt aids in replenishing electrolyte stores in the body, balancing the body’s pH levels.